 Head student and Deputy Head Students

 6th form students in Year 12 have the opportunity at the end of the academic year to apply and interview for the role of Head Student and Deputy student for the next school year.
 This is the pinnacle of student leadership roles at the academy and the role comes with a detailed job description which both challenges and develops the leadership skills of those students selected.
-Each year we work with the most suitable and impressive applicants to use their skills and this year we have appointed one Head Student and six deputies who work in the areas of Inclusion, Engagement and the House System.
+Each year we work with the most suitable and impressive applicants to use their skills and this year we have a team of six students – 3 Head students and 3 deputies.

 Some of our student leaders care passionately about mental health and wellbeing and offer peer support to students who would like to talk to someone and ways to signpost students to different places of support.
 They raise awareness of Mental Health charities and wellbeing initiatives across the school and at as ‘upstanders’ in the school community.

 These is a new initiative to allow some of our 6th form team to find a voice for those who identify as LGBT+.
 We are developing this role this year to explore what it could mean for our school.

 Duke of Edinburgh

 The Duke of Edinburgh scheme is incredibly popular with our students and we offer all three levels here at Chellaston.
 The scheme is clearly renowned across the country and provides students the opportunity to learn new skill, develop resilience but have fun at the same time.

 Each year group has a council specific to their Year group and the needs of its students.
 Each form is represented and meets with the Head of Year ad prefects once every half term.
 Following on from these discussions the HOY can look to address or raise any issues that have been brought up.
 Two representatives from these meetings then feed into the whole school council meetings ran by student leaders and the Senior Leadership Team of the school.
 We invite students to Senior Team meetings and then produce a ‘you said / we did / you can’ document that from reps can then discuss back within their form groups.